An effective customer experience management (CXM) program doesn’t come for free. In fact, it shouldn’t.

 So, what is the cost of NPS?

-While it’s a natural question for any organization launching their CX journey, it’s not easy to give a simple dollar-and-cents answer.
+While it’s a natural question for any organization launching its CX journey, it’s not easy to give a simple dollar-and-cents answer.

-Depending on your needs—your client numbers or the quantity of customer touchpoints, for example—the cost of your NPS program will change.
+Depending on your needs—your client numbers or the number of customer touchpoints, for example—the cost of your NPS program will change.